 Sarah Zobel

-sarahzobel I am a linguist at the Department of German Studies and Linguistics at Humboldt Universität zu Berlin, specializing in formal semantics, pragmatics, and their interfaces, as well as experimental and corpus linguistic methods in these areas.
+sarahzobel I am a linguist at the Department of German Studies at Leibniz University of Hanover, specializing in formal semantics, pragmatics, and their interfaces, as well as experimental and corpus linguistic methods in these areas.

 My current research interests in theoretical semantics and pragmatics: